 The concentrations available include ones for medical doctors (allopathic and osteopathic), chiropractors, dentists, veterinarians, physician’s assistants, pharmacists, physical or occupational therapists, optometrists, and podiatrists.
 The course list for these concentrations have been developed based on the core courses required by the majority of health science graduate programs in the specified area.
 The requirements of the standardized admissions tests (MCAT, OAT, PCAT or GRE) have also been taken into account.
-Further, we strongly recommend that the student pursue a minor in a diverse area that will broaden their perspective and potentially provide skills useful in their chosen career; minors in foreign language, behavioral science, business, or intercultural studies are suggested possibilities.
+Further, it is strongly recommended that the student pursue a minor in a diverse area that will broaden their perspective and potentially provide skills useful in their chosen career: minors in foreign language, behavioral science, business, or intercultural studies are suggested possibilities.
 The number of required courses for the major and concentration have been streamlined to facilitate completing a non-science minor.

-The faculty of the Department of Science and Mathematics at Grace College considers the diversity of organisms, their anatomy, physiology, and life processes to have their origins with God the Creator.
+The faculty of the Department of Biology at Grace College considers the diversity of organisms, their anatomy, physiology, and life processes to have their origins with God the Creator.
 Our past and current observations of all facets of the biological world are demonstrations of God’s grand design.
 It is our desire that those studying health science as a major will gain a much deeper appreciation of the details of the incredible complexity of God’s living handiwork.

 The individuals who will challenge you to learn: